 Kirkwood offers five judging divisions.
-The first three align with the St. Louis Area Science Fair.
+The first four align with the Academy of Science St. Louis Science Fair.

 - Elementary: This is for grades K through 5.
 There are NO team projects this year due to Covid-19.
 Projects can be for an individual or for a classroom project.
 Classroom project is an option only for grades K through 4.
 A teacher must register the class project.